 - Most commonly affect the middle cerebral artery (MCA)

-- Can affect multiple cerebral vascular territories
+- Dislodged emboli can affect multiple cerebral vascular territories simultaneously.

 - Cardiac emboli